joel1st/nextjs-ssr-perf-test/README.md

 ## Summary

 React 18 + Next.js performs worse than React 17 + Next.js.
 This is across Next.js 12 and 13.
-This is not the case with raw React renderToString(), React 18 has better performance in comparison to React 17 when Next.js is not involved - Separate React specific benchmarks here: https://github.com/SuperOleg39/react-ssr-perf-test
+This is not the case with raw React renderToString(), React 18 has better performance in comparison to React 17 when Next.js is omitted - Separate React specific benchmarks here: https://github.com/SuperOleg39/react-ssr-perf-test

 Stats summary: